wp-plugins/ik-facebook/readme.txt

 3. This is the Display Options Settings page.
 These settings help you control what content appears in your custom facebook feed.

 == Changelog ==

+= 2.1.1 =
+* Minor Fix: addresses a spacing issue in the number of likes for comments.

 = 2.1 =
 * Feature: Adds ability to display comments in the feed.
 Comments also support other IK Facebook options, such as Posted on Date, Avatars, and Number of Likes.